jnaputi253/Insurgency-One/README.md

 # Why These?

 Although I am quite comfortable in C# and React, I would like to incorporate TypeScript into the mix so I can get a better understanding of it.
 I've had a fascination with cloud technologies but haven't really dived into them that much.
-This Insurgency will allow me to have a better understanding of AWS.
+This Insurgency will allow me to have a better understanding of AWS so I may use it other technologies in future Insurgencies (Android, iOS, Golang, etc.)